iammatthias/llm-fid-txt/README.md

 - Customize the number of casts to include
 - Sort casts by newest or oldest
 - Include or exclude replies
+- Optional reactions (likes & recasts)
+- Optional parent casts for replies

+## ⚠️ Limitations

+- Reactions and parent casts are only available when fetching a limited number of casts (not available with "All casts")
+- Parent casts are fetched in small batches to prevent rate limiting
+- Reactions are fetched in small batches to prevent rate limiting

 ## 🏗️ Prerequisites